merhanhesham/SMSHubFullStack/README.md

 SMSHub is a secure and efficient web application for sending SMS messages, managing sender IDs, and tracking message delivery.
 It integrates with external SMS services and provides role-based access control for users.

 # Features
-- User Authentication: Implements secure login mechanisms.
+- User Authentication: Implements secure JWT login mechanisms.
 - Role-based Permissions: Differentiates access levels between Admins, Users, and Managers.
 - SMS Integration: Connects with https://smseg.com for SMS dispatch.
 - Sender ID Management: Allows for the creation, editing, and selection of sender IDs.